Listed in this About page is general info about:

 The Arbitrage exists to be a resource for young professionals looking to become tomorrow’s leaders and informed global citizens.

 Where did the Arbitrage Magazine come from?
 How did it start?

-___Soon after, the Arbitrage Magazine was born.
+Soon after, the Arbitrage Magazine was born.
 Because it received such a positive reception, more issues were created–one per school term.
 Over time, new writers and designers joined the team and ensured that each new issue was better than the last.
 David chose to continue running the ARB after he graduated in June, 2010, and since then the Arbitrage has launched this website (Oct 18, 2010), grown in staff (still growing) and grown its readership.